The 2d-directed spanning forest converges to the Brownian web: Introduction and results

-The BW was appeared for the first time in the literature in the seminal paper of Arratia \cite{A79}.
-In this work, the author studied the diffusive scaling limit of coalescing simple symmetric random walks starting from every point of $2\Z$ at time $0$ and showed that this collection converges to a collection of coalescing Brownian motions starting from every point on $\R$ at time $0$.
-For a general review on the BW see \cite{SSS17} and references therein.
+The BW appeared for the first time in the literature in the seminal papers of Arratia \cite{A79,arratia-unpub}.
+In \cite{A79}, the author studied the diffusive scaling limit of coalescing simple symmetric random walks starting from every point of $2\Z$ at time $0$ and showed that this collection converges to a collection of coalescing Brownian motions starting from every point on $\R$ at time $0$. {In \cite{arratia-unpub}, Arratia generalizes this by proposing a construction with paths starting from space-time points instead of just starting at time $0$.} For a general review on the BW see \cite{SSS17} and references therein.
 Later T\'{o}th and Werner \cite{TW98} gave a construction of a system of coalescing Brownian motions starting from every point in space-time plane $\R^2$ and used it to construct the true self-repelling motion.

 The framework (topologies, spaces, characterization and convergence criteria) that we will use in this paper have been provided by Fontes et al. in \cite{FINR04}.
 Let us recall some relevant details.
 Let $\R^{2}_c$ be the completion of the space time plane $\R^2$ with respect to the metric